• Contact

 tip from visitor:

-“If your backpacking itinerary wasn’t what you wanted, then keep track of ‘What’s available tonight?‘ to plan which alternative route to request when you arrive.”
+“If your advance wilderness itinerary isn’t what you wanted, then keep track of ‘What’s available tonight?‘ to plan which alternative route to request when you arrive.”

-With over 60 designated backcountry campgrounds throughout the park, Glacier is a backpacker’s paradise.
-To camp in the backcountry, a backcountry use permit is required for all overnight camping.
+With over 60 designated wilderness campgrounds throughout the park, Glacier is a backpacker’s paradise.
+To camp in the wilderness, a wilderness use permit is required.

-Visit one of the park’s backcountry permit locations the day before or the day of a desired trip start date to obtain a permit.
-Approximately half of all sites in a backcountry campground are set aside for walk-in campers.
+Visit one of the park’s wilderness permit locations the day before or the day of a desired trip start date to obtain a permit.
+Approximately 30% of all sites in a wilderness campground are set aside for walk-in campers.

 3. KAYAK OR PADDLE BOARD